StoneStepsInc/StoneStepsWebalizer/README.md

     their query strings.
 Search strings are obtained from the referrer field in the record, and in order to work properly, the Webalizer needs to know what query strings different search engines use.
-The SearchEngine allows you to specify the search engine and it's query string to parse the search string from.
+The `SearchEngine` allows you to specify the search engine and it's query string to parse the search string from.
 The line is formatted
-    as:  "SearchEngine engine-string query-string"  where
+    as:  `SearchEngine engine-string query-string`  where
-    `engine-string` is a substring for matching the search engine with, such as "yahoo.com" or `altavista`.
+    `engine-string` is a substring for matching the search engine with, such as `yahoo.com` or `altavista`.
 The `query-string` is the unique query string that is added to the URL for the search engine, such as `search=` or `MT=` with the actual search strings appended to the end.
 There is no command line option for this keyword.

     This configuration parameter supports additional syntax
     to be able to combine various search terms.